-At the agency, the population of individuals with disabilities has improved in the following job categories: officials/administrators and professionals; and has remained the same in the following job categories: office/clerical and technicians.
-Despite improvements, the department remains underutilized across job categories and is committed to improving hiring of individuals with disabilities.
-The department intends to improve recruitment activities of individuals with disabilities and maintain efforts at retaining these individuals.
+At the agency, the population of individuals with disabilities has improved in the professionals job category; has remained the same in the officials/administrators and office/clerical job categories; and was not improved in the technicians category.
+Overall, the department has exceeded hiring goals for individuals with disabilities.
+The department intends to continue efforts in recruitment of individuals with disabilities and maintain efforts at retaining these individuals.

-X. AFFIRMATIVE ACTION PROGRAM OBJECTIVES
+X. AFFIRMATIVE ACTION PROGRAM OBJECTICES